radext-wg/draft-ietf-radext-radiusdtls-bis/draft-ietf-radext-radiusdtls-bis.md

 In order to avoid incompatibilities, there were two possibilities: Either mandate one of the transports for all implementations or mandate the implementation of both transports for either the server or the client.
 As of the time writing, RADIUS/TLS is widely adapted for some use cases.
 However, TLS has some serious drawbacks when used for RADIUS transport.
-Especially the sequential nature of the connection and the connected issues like Head-of-Line blocking could create problems.
+Especially the sequential nature of the connection and the connected issues like head-of-line blocking could create problems.

 Therefore, the decision was made that RADIUS servers must implement both transports.
 For RADIUS clients, that may run on more constrained nodes, implementers can choose to implement only the transport that is better suited for their needs.